jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 1. Follow the steps in this Wiki [`ycharts_systems` Developer Environment Setup](https://github.com/ycharts/ycharts_systems/wiki/Development-Environment-Setup).

 ## Set up Autoenv specific to this directory
-Autoenv should have already been installed when going through the environment setup for ycharts-systems repo.
+Autoenv should have already been installed when going through the environment setup for [ycharts_systems](https://github.com/ycharts/ycharts_systems/wiki/Development-Environment-Setup) repo.

 ```sh
 cd /sites/ycharts